 1 - The Model

 Decide on the model that works best for your company and teams.
 This may appear as a binary decision, but far from that.
 The effort requires careful consideration, design, and potentially multiple iterations and continuous improvements.
-Companies typically hire a 3rd party to help them evaluate the most suitable model since this is not a typical or an expected know-how within a business.
+Companies typically hire a 3rd party to help them evaluate the most suitable model since this is not a typical or expected know-how within a business.

 For example, you may choose to set up two equal hubs, a hub and spoke, or even a constellation model.
 Each is suitable for different situations and has different challenges.